jfarid27/lair-of-wisdom-ui/README.md

 ## Development

+This project is a fork of [Create React App](https://create-react-app.dev/).

 This project is configured with gitpod.
-[Click here to open and create a new workspace.](https://gitpod.io/#https://github.com/jfarid27/lair-of-wisdom-ui)
+[Click here to open and create a new workspace](https://gitpod.io/#https://github.com/jfarid27/lair-of-wisdom-ui).

 ## Available Scripts